Shopify/dotdev-2026-sidekick-app-extensions/README.md

 Link the app to your Partner org and select your Sidekick dev store, then confirm the embedded app loads with the seeded audience and campaigns.
-If the app shows `example.com` or fails to load on first boot, refresh the page — that's expected CLI tunnel behavior on startup.
+If the app shows `example.com` or fails to load on first boot, please refresh the page.
+That's expected CLI tunnel behavior on startup.

 Shopify CLI may create local state such as `.shopify/` and